 The COVID-19 situation in Brazil continues to improve as the uptake and distribution of vaccines continue.
 The State of Pará is currently showing declining cases and is currently completely in the Green Zone classification.
-It is expected that restrictions will continue to remain in the Green Zone if the COVID-19 situation continues to improve in the State of Pará.
+Currently, restrictions in the State of Pará have been lifted with the entire state in the Green Zone classification.
+It is expected that restrictions will continue to be lifted.
 Currently, access restrictions continue within Indigenous land and are being governed by FUNAI (Fundação Nacional do Indio or Federal Agency of Indigenous Affairs), SESAI (Secretaria Especial de Saude Indigena - Secretary for Indigenous Health) and DSEI (Distrito Sanitário Indigena Altamira - Altamira District for Indigenous Health).